vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/theme-color.md

 ## Setting Default Theme Color

-You should set the default theme color of your site in `.vuepress/styles/palette.scss`:
+You should set the default theme color of your site in `.vuepress/styles/palette.scss` through `$theme-color`:

 ```scss
 $theme-color: #f00;